okbob/pspg/README.md

 # Special options for reading from stream (file or FIFO)

 `pspg` can continually read from file or FIFO (named pipe).
-This behave is default for FIFO.
-For file should be forced by option `--stream`.
+This behave should should be forced by option `--stream`.

 When last writer to FIFO is ending, then `pspg` is ending too.
 This behave can be changed by option `--hold-stream`.
 Default value is 0.
 When `--hold-stream=1` then